What to expect from your visit to Upton House and Gardens

 Upton House and Gardens are open everyday throughout the autumn season.
 You do not need to pre-book tickets, but please note our quieter times are weekday afternoons.
 Please also be aware that Upton houses an important collection of art and porcelain and it isn't possible to have all items or rooms on display permanently.
 If you're visiting to see a particular collection item or room, we recommend contacting us before you visit.

 Whether you’ve visited before or plan on visiting for the first time, we’ve prepared some guidance about what to expect.

 Parking and arrival

-There is a one-way route in place across the property.
-Collect a map at the entrance to guide you, and look out for signs, which will explain any changes to how you can access different parts of the site.
+To help keep everyone safe, please follow the latest guidance on your visit, and look out for signs while you’re here which will explain any changes to how you can access different parts of the site.